joel-st/trello-dashboard/README.md

 Number of actions within each board this month:
 Board 1 (xx actions)
 Board 2 (xx actions)
-(And so on for the rest of the boards.)
+[And so on for the rest of the boards.]

 Members who were added to the organization in September:
 - @member1
   * Board 1: Performed xx actions
 - @member2
   * Board 2: Performed xx actions
+[And so on for the rest of the members.]

 August 2018